Chart Color Schemes

 Westmead shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Westmead's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 64.3% have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-The area's highest proportion of qualifications are bachelor degrees (35.6%), followed by postgraduate qualifications (26.2%) and graduate diplomas (2.5%).
-Vocational pathways account for 15.0%, with advanced diplomas at 7.9% and certificates at 7.1%.
+Westmead's educational attainment is notably higher than national averages: 64.3% of residents aged 15+ have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 35.6%, followed by postgraduate qualifications (26.2%) and graduate diplomas (2.5%).
+Vocational pathways account for 15.0% of qualifications, with advanced diplomas at 7.9% and certificates at 7.1%.
+Educational participation is high in Westmead, with 34.2% of residents currently enrolled in formal education: 11.6% in primary, 8.2% in tertiary, and 5.5% pursuing secondary education.

-Educational participation is high, with 34.2% of residents currently enrolled in formal education.
+Educational participation is notably high, with 34.2% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.2% in tertiary education, and 5.5% pursuing secondary education.

 Frequently Asked Questions - Education